Efficient Riccati recursion for optimal control problems with pure-state equality constraints

 Optimal control underlies the motion planning and control of dynamical systems such as trajectory optimization (TO) and model predictive control (MPC) \cite{bib:mpcbook}.
 TO achieves versatile and dynamically consistent planning by solving optimal control problems (OCPs).
 MPC leverages the same advantages as TO in real-time control by solving an OCP online within a particular sampling interval.
 It is essential, particularly for MPC, to solve direct OCPs within a short computational time, even if they involve highly complicated dynamics, a large dimensional state, and a long horizon.

 Newton-type methods are the most practical methods used for solving OCPs in terms of the convergence speed.
 One of the most efficient algorithms that implement the Newton-type methods to solve both the single-shooting and multiple-shooting OCPs of large-scale systems is the Riccati recursion algorithm \cite{bib:mpcbook, bib:Giaf:2016}.
 The Riccati recursion algorithm scales only linearly with respect to the number of discretization grids of the horizon, in contrast to the direct methods (i.e., methods applying the Cholesky decomposition directly to the entire Hessian matrix) that scale cubically.
-For example, differential dynamic programming (DDP) and the iterative linear quadratic regulator (iLQR) \cite{bib:ilqr}, which are variants of the Riccati recursion algorithms for single-shooting OCPs, successfully solve OCPs even for significantly complex systems such as legged robots with large degrees of freedom within very short computational times \cite{bib:legged, bib:legged2}.
+For example, it was successfully applied to solve OCPs even for significantly complex systems such as legged robots with large degrees of freedom within very short computational times \cite{bib:legged, bib:legged2}.